 In response to a major drought across southern Africa in 2001, CRS and seven other agencies formed the Consortium for Southern Africa Food Security Emergency (C-SAFE).
 The consortium later transitioned into a 5-year Food for Peace development program, led by CRS and CARE and funded by USAID.
 In 2009, CRS got another 5-year USAID for Peace grant for an integrated food security program, which was implemented by eight NGOs.
 The Wellness and Agriculture for Life Advancement (WALA) program aimed to reduce food insecurity in almost 215,000 chronically food insecure households in southern Malawi.
 In addition to helping communities prepare for and cope with food insecurity, programs promoted irrigation, improved agricultural practices and a focus on nutrition and health.

-CRS Malawi is working to deliver culturally appropriate early childhood development and health services to thousands of children, especially those affected by HIV and AIDS.
+CRS Malawi is working to deliver culturally appropriate early childhood development and health services to thousands of children, including orphans and vulnerable children such as those affected by HIV and AIDS.
 In another program, funded by the Conrad Hilton Foundation, CRS Malawi supports Catholic Sisters to improve their technical capacity in early childhood development (ECD), increase organizational sustainability, and enhance their networking and learning on ECD.